MicrosoftDocs/memdocs/memdocs/intune/apps/vpp-apps-ios.md

 ## Deleting VPP tokens
 <!-- 820879 -->
 You can delete an Apple Volume Purchasing Program (VPP) token using the console.
 This may be necessary when you have duplicate instances of a VPP token.
 Deleting a token will also delete any associated apps and assignment.
-However, deleting a token does not revoke app licenses or uninstall apps.
+Deleting a token revokes associated app licenses but doesn't uninstall the apps.

 >[!NOTE]
 >Intune cannot revoke app licenses after a token has been deleted.